Tanya Markova: MCA Music, Tanya Markova, and present status (2010–present)

 On January 19, 2010 the band were signed by MCA Music Philippines (whose OPM line-up includes top brass artists like Chicosci, Urbandub, Pedicab, The Dawn and Franco among others).
 On April 12, 2010, the band released their self-titled debut album Tanya Markova under MCA Music.
 They have released the singles "Picture Picture", "Disney", and "Linda Blair".
 After a few changes in their lineup, the band still continues to release music online.

 Band's name

 The band got their name from Filipina actress Tanya Garcia and the last name from Dolphy's bakla movie character, Markova.
 It's also a coincidence that an anagram of "Tanya Markova" is "Natay Karovam/Natay Karubam", an Ilocano word meaning "Dead Neighbor".
 The concept of the members' stage names is inspired by the band Marilyn Manson whose early members combined the names of notable personalities to form their own stage names.

+In an interview on Fred Deocariza's Riv Raf Rav podcast in July 2024 at Spotify, Iwa said in episode #6—"Iwa Motors of Tanya Markova on Riv Raf Rav", that the name "Tanya" from Tanya Markova is his child's name who died in 2002.
+The name from actress Tanya Garcia, which they said was the basis for Tanya from Tanya Markova, was just made up.